 Another way to maximize independence is to integrate an indoor orientation solution into your property.
 Just by adding sensors at strategic locations, you can give your customers the freedom to use RightHear to find their way.
 Audio directions will direct them wherever they wish to go, all through this innovative app.

 Your website must be designed for practical, comfortable use by people living with blindness or vision impairments.

-Convert documents, news and guides into an audio format.
+Convert documents, news and guides into an audio format or into an interactive video format.
 These should be built to accommodate transcription well, providing a quality listening experience.

 Your website content (sales copy, blogs, product descriptions etc.) should be structured in such a way that users relying on a screen reader can still find their way around properly.
 Clear language and directions are a big help.

 Large print should be available too, for people with limited sight.
 Add a re-size button for fast adjustments.